Help us help you – protect against flu

-- People who receive a carer's allowance, or are the main carer for an older or disabled person who may be at risk
+- you receive a carer's allowance, or are the main carer for an older or disabled person who may be at risk if you get sick

 Having a flu jab will help to protect you and your baby.
 Pregnant women have a higher chance of developing complications if they get flu, especially in the later stages of pregnancy, which could cause serious illness in the mother and affect the baby.